-John Garruto is the NYASP President.
+John Garruto is the NYASP Immediate Past-President and Ethics Co-Chair.
 He is a school psychologist for the Oswego City School District, a role he has had since 1999.
-He is also an adjunct professor at SUNY Oswego.
+He is also a licensed psychologist as well as an adjunct professor at SUNY Oswego.
 His primary interests are for the assessment of learning disabilities, neuropsychology, and professional school psychology.
 He served for five years as Research Chair for NYASP and for two years as Speaker Chair for the 2011 and 2015 NYASP conferences.
-He also currently serves as an at-large member for the NASP Ethics and Professional Practices Committee.
+He also currently serves as Co-Chair for the NASP Ethics and Professional Practices Board.
 Dr. Garruto has presented at the local, regional, state, national, and international levels.
-He has also authored and co-authored book chapters on emotional neuropsychology, report writing, and most recently is a co-author of the book “Essentials of Woodcock-Johnson IV Tests of Cognitive Abilities.”
+He has also authored and co-authored book chapters on emotional neuropsychology, report writing, and is a co-author of the book “Essentials of Woodcock-Johnson IV Tests of Cognitive Abilities.”
 He can be reached at email@example.com.

-Andrew Livanis is the current NYASP Past President.
-He is a NYS certified school psychology as well as licensed psychologist, licensed behavior analyst and a Board Certified Behavior Analyst.
+Andrew Livanis is the current NYASP Planning and Development Co-Chair.
+He is a NYS certified school psychology as well as a licensed psychologist, licensed behavior analyst, and a Board Certified Behavior Analyst.
 Dr. Livanis is the ABA Coordinator and Supervisor at All in One Spot which provided Early Intervention services to children diagnosed with ASD. (http://www.spotwiththeratalk.com/).
 He is also the Chief Psychologist and Behavior Analyst at LBC services (http://www.astoriabehavior.com/), where he sees clients with a variety of developmental, externalizing and internalizing disorders.
 Dr. Livanis’s research interests are: ABA programming for skills instruction geared towards children, adolescents and adults diagnosed with Autism Spectrum Disorder; ABA Parent and Teacher Consultation; Program Review and Monitoring; Functional Analysis and procedures (interventions) to teach new behaviors and reduce challenging behaviors; Treatment Integrity and Fidelity; Behavior Therapy for externalizing and internalizing behavior issues; and, Curriculum Based Measurement of the Academic and Social Skills of Children Diagnosed with ASD.
-Dr. Livanis can be reached at Andrew.Livanis@nyasp.org.
+Dr. Livanis can be reached at Andrew.Livanis@nyasp.org .

-Laura Spenceley, Ph.D. is the NYASP Treasurer and Conference 2019 Co-Chair.
+Laura Spenceley, Ph.D. is the Fiscal Advisor and co-chair of the Planning and Development Committee.
 Laura earned her M.A. in Clinical Psychology from Ball State University in 2007 and her Ph.D. in School Psychology from Syracuse University in 2012.
 Laura has worked in a variety of settings, from K-12 public schools to disability service offices and psychoeducational testing clinics.
-Laura is currently the Associate Dean of Graduate Studies and an Assistant Professor of School Psychology at the State University of New York at Oswego, where she teaches a variety of courses related to assessment, socio-emotional and behavioral intervention, and testing.
+Laura is currently the Associate Dean of Graduate Studies and an Associate Professor of School Psychology at the State University of New York at Oswego, where she teaches a variety of courses related to assessment, socio-emotional and behavioral intervention, and testing.
 Her research interests include cognitive assessment and the provision and use of academic accommodations.
 She can be reached at Laura.Spenceley@nyasp.org.

 Dr. Stacy A. S. Williams is an Associate Professor of Psychology at Marist College, a Licensed Psychologist and Certified School Psychologist in New York State.
 As a founding member of the Creating Inclusive Communities (CIC) group at Marist, Dr. Williams and her colleagues have provided inclusion training to faculty within the School of Social and Behavioral Sciences to support diversity and inclusion activities in the classroom.
 In addition, Dr. Williams has consulted with other departments at the college to support their race pedagogical development.
 Dr. Williams is also involved in social justice initiatives and training at the college, where she is currently working with the Diversity Council Training and Assessment Team in developing a social justice-training model for the college.
 At the national level, Dr. Williams serves on the Trainers of School Psychologists (TSP) executive board, where she co-chairs the Social Justice task force and serves as membership coordinator.
 In addition, Dr. Williams mentors students and early career faculty of color through the National Association of School Psychologists (NASP) mentoring program.
 At the state level, Dr. Williams has mentored school psychology candidates, created and managed content for the state association annual conference.
 Dr. Williams has also consulted with Instructional Support Teams (IST) in upstate New York and Connecticut, working closely with school psychologists, general educators, administrators, and support staff integrating Response to Intervention (RTI) initiatives at the IST level.
 She has also consulted internationally, bringing RTI strategies to rural classrooms in Jamaica, her home country.
 Dr. Williams regularly provides training in social justice, creating inclusive classrooms, academic and behavioral interventions, data-based decision-making for teachers, and university/school partnerships.
 Dr. Williams can be reached at Stacy.Williams@nyasp.org.